-If You're on the Fence About Getting a Wedding Videographer, Read This
+On the Fence About Getting a Wedding Videographer?
+Read This.

 Throw out the idea that a wedding videographer means lights-camera-action in your face all night.
-Today's videographers embrace a more documentary style of filming, meaning you might not even notice them—until they're handing you a stunning video of your day.
-Plus, video can also be taken in a variety of styles—more on that later.
+Today's videographers embrace a more documentary style of filming, meaning you might not even notice them until they're handing you a stunning video of your day.
+Plus, video can also be taken in a variety of styles.

-It's an obvious one, but video captures audible moments, such as your mother's tearful words of wisdom as she helps you with your veil, your father's reaction to seeing you in your dress or your grandmother's laugh as she dances with your grandfather.
-These are the memories you'll cherish long after your day, and a wedding video will preserve them forever.
-And whether you write your own or go traditional, there's no other way to document your vow exchange.
+A substantial reason why you should hire a wedding videographer?
+Video captures audible moments, such as your mom's tearful words of wisdom before the ceremony, your father's reaction to seeing you in your outfit or your grandmother's laugh as she dances with your grandfather.
+These are the memories you'll cherish long after your wedding day, and a video will preserve them forever.
+And whether you write your own or go traditional, there's no better way to document your vow exchange.
 Video can also capture important reception moments, such as toasts and songs (first dance, anyone?) for you to share with your family in the future.

 Yes, your photographer will get both posed and candid shots, but for everything in between, you need a videographer.
 And since there's no posing, you won't have to worry about looking stiff or awkward on film.
 All you have to do is enjoy the party.

 4. Wedding videos are not hour-long sagas.